 How to remove hair dye from the shower

 A water and soap solution is your best bet for removing hair dye from your hair while still in the shower.
 And don’t wash it all out at once—stir the solution with a clean comb or brush until the hair dye is dissolved and your hair color is tinged lighter.
-And always do a rinse with cool water after you’re out of the shower because water can speed up the dye coming out of the hair strands.
+Always do a rinse with cool water after you’re out of the shower because water can speed up the dye coming out of the hair strands.

 The first step is to identify the dye